ocaml/opam/doc/pages/Install.md

 ```

 There is not currently a package for CentOS/RHEL.
 You will need to use our
-pre-built binaries, or build from sources.
+prebuilt binaries or build from sources.

 #### Mageia